jasp-stats/jaspFactor/inst/help/ExploratoryFactorAnalysis.md

 Exploratory Factor Analysis
 ===

 With Exploratory Factor Analysis it is possible to identify one or more factors underlying the data.
 The factors are chosen such that they capture the common variance in the data.

 ### Assumptions (Yong & Pearce, 2013)
 - The variables included in the analysis are continuous*.
-  - If variables are ordinal, this assumption can be overcome when basing the analysis on the polychoric or tetrachoric correlation matrix (Timmerman  & Lorenzo-Seva, 2011).
+  - If variables are ordinal, this assumption can be overcome when basing the analysis on the polychoric or tetrachoric correlation matrix (Bandalos & Finney, 2018).
 - The data follow a multivariate normal distribution.
 - There is a linear relation between the variables and the factors.
 - There is no multicollinearity and singularity in the data.

 ### Input
 ---
 #### Asssignment Box
 - Included Variables: In this box, the variables to perform the exploratory factor analysis on are selected.